Beyond One-Size-Fits-All: A Survey of Personalized Affective Computing in Human-Agent Interaction: Personalized Affective Computing

-Firstly, all $D_I$ are used to train the generative model $M_{Gen}$, which normally captures the patterns in $D_S$ and learns to synthesize new instances or labels for any individual belongs to $S$.
+Firstly, all $D_I$ are used to train the generative model $M_{Gen}$, which normally captures the patterns in $D_S$ and learns to synthesize new instances or labels for any individual belonging to $S$.
 Given some labeled/un-labeled data of the target individual $D_{I_t}$, the generative model $M_{Gen}$ enlarges the target-specific dataset $D_{I_t}$ by either generating new instances for $I$ or labeling the un-labeled data of $I$.
-Then, the enlarged individual-specific dataset $D_{I_t}$ will be tasked with training the target-specific model $M_t$.
+Then, the original target dataset $D_{I_t}$ combined with the enlarged $D_{I_t}$ are tasked with training the target-specific model $M_t$.

-Previous work \cite{niinuma2022facial} adapted a Generative Adversarial Network (GAN)-based model to generate synthetic images with the facial actions unit of the target user.
+\textbf{Example approaches.} Previous work \cite{niinuma2022facial} adapted a Generative Adversarial Network (GAN)-based model to generate synthetic images with the facial actions unit of the target user.
 The novel images not only help produce an AU-balanced dataset but also enable the personalization of pre-trained networks, allowing further fine-tuning of the generic models.
 In the same manner, \cite{wang2018personalized} facilitates the personalized facial action units recognition by jointly learning a GAN-based network and a subject-independent Action Unit Classifier for each target user.
-In \cite{yang2018identity}, the proposed identity-adaptive learning algorithm improves the facial expression recognition performance by training multiple models for each facial prototypic expression.
-The GAN network then synthesizes images of the different facial expressions for the target user.
+In \cite{yang2018identity}, the proposed identity-adaptive learning algorithm improves the facial expression recognition performance by training multiple models for each facial expression.
+The GAN network then synthesizes images of the different facial expressions of the target user.
 Together with the former user-specific facial expression dataset, the generated images will be used to train a person-specific classifier for each target user.